karagol-taner/Hydrophilicity_plot/README.md

 Latest version on PyPI:

 [![PyPI version](https://badge.fury.io/py/hydrophilicity-plot.svg)](https://badge.fury.io/py/hydrophilicity-plot)

-- Option 2 (for all platforms): You can run the script directly from Google Colab: [Hydrophilicity_plot.ipynb on Google Colab](https://colab.research.google.com/github/karagol-taner/Hydrophilicity_plot/blob/main/Hydrophilicity_plot.ipynb).

 ### Requirements
 If you want to run the script natively on your local computer (Option 1), ensure you have Python 3.x installed on your system.